Proto-neutron stars as cosmic factories for massive axion-like-particles: Conclusions

 In this work, we have presented a detailed study of the PNS emission of heavy ALPs with $m_a \sim {\mathcal O} (100)$~MeV coupled to nucleons, and presented several phenomenological consequences not discussed previously.

 Concerning the emission process, we have extended the previous analysis of the Bremsstrahlung emission rate~\cite{Giannotti:2005tn} beyond the OPE approximation and added the contribution of the Compton pionic process.
 As we have shown, this last process, which was largely overlooked in the past, dominates the rate in a large section of the massive ALP parameter space.
-Equipped with this new results, we have been able to extend the SN 1987A cooling bound up to $m_a \sim 300$~MeV, where we exclude $g_{ap}\gtrsim 4.8\times 10^{-10}$, a limit that extends well below the current experimental constraints and sensitivity.
+Equipped with this new results, we have been able to extend the SN 1987A cooling bound up to $m_a \sim 300$~MeV and couplings $g_{ap}\gtrsim 8.5\times 10^{-10}$ for the massless case, a limit that extends well below the current experimental constraints and sensitivity.

 Though out of reach for direct detection experiments, heavy ALPs with couplings in the region allowed by the SN 1987A bound have a quite rich phenomenology.
 We presented a comprehensive analysis of this phenomenology in Sections~\ref{sec:4} and \ref{sec:5}, for the case of ALPs coupled respectively with photons or with leptons, besides nucleons.
 Such ALPs have finite decay lengths, $\lambda_i(m_a,g_{ai})$, controlled by their mass and couplings.
 Depending on the value of $\lambda_i$, the ALP decay products can deposit energy inside the SN envelope, impacting the explosion mechanism, or they can propagate in the space outside the SN, originating observable signatures.
 Our results are summarized in Figures~\ref{fig:PhotonBound} and \ref{fig:DSNALPBfluxes}, in the case of a non-vanishing ALP-photon coupling, and in Figures~\ref{fig:gaegap100} and ~\ref{fig:galgap}, for a finite ALP-lepton coupling.